 2.2.
-Bulgarian Legislative, Policy and Institutional Framework for DRM
+Bulgarian Legislative, Policy, and Institutional Framework for DRM

 The national strategic policies, legislative and institutional arrangements are driven by the global processes and measures to reduce the impact of and adapt to the adverse effects of climate change.
-Bulgaria is party to a number of international conventions (UNFCCC, UNCBD20, UNCPUTWIL21, UNCSICH22, CITES23, and so on) and as such is committed to comply with their requirements and initiatives for disaster risk reduction and management.
-Transposing of the EU acquis in this area also imposes commitments and related decisions on national level.
+Bulgaria is party to a number of international conventions (United Nations Framework Convention on Climate Change [UNFCCC], United Nations Convention on Biological Diversity [UNCBD], United Nations Convention on the Protection and Use of Transboundary Watercourses and International Lakes [UNCPUTWIL], United Nations Convention for the Safeguarding of the Intangible Cultural Heritage [UNCSICH], Convention on International Trade in Endangered Species of Wild Fauna and Flora [CITES], and so on) and as such is committed to comply with their requirements and initiatives for disaster risk reduction and management.
+Transposing of the EU acquis in this area also imposes commitments and related decisions at the national level.

 2.2.1.
-Strategic Documents
+Strategic documents